barmiedev/world-time/README.md

 # World time tracker

 Simple world time tracker - fetching data from worldtimeapi for timezones and displaying it on the screen.
-Design is responsive.
+The design is responsive.

 ## Used stuff